Particular/docs.particular.net/nservicebus/operations/tuning_throttling_core_[6,).partial.md

-Throughput throttling options have been deprecated in NServiceBus Version 6.
+Throughput throttling options have been deprecated.
 To enable throttling on Version 6 and higher, a custom behavior should be used.
 The [throttling sample](/samples/throttling/) demonstrates how such a behavior can be implemented.